pokepark/PokemonRaidBot/README.md

 ## Bot commands
 ### Command: No command - just send your location to the bot

-The bot will guide you through the creation of a raid poll or a quest based on the settings in the config file.
+The bot will guide you through the creation of a raid poll based on the settings in the config file.

 In case of a raid poll the bot will ask you for the raid level, the pokemon raid boss, the time until the raids starts and the time left for the raid.
 Afterwards you can set the gym name and gym team by using the /gym and /team commands.

-In case of a quest the bot will ask you for the quest type and quest action to be done and the reward which will be given upon quest fulfillment.

 ### Command: /start